Hospice Care Team

 RN Case Manager

-A hospice nurse (RN) is assigned to the patient to assist with pain and symptom control and to monitor the patient’s changing needs.
-For those receiving hospice care at home or in a care facility, the hospice nurse visits at least once a week and more often if needed.
+A Registered Nurse Case Manager (RN) is assigned to the patient to assist with pain and symptom control and to monitor the patient’s changing needs.
+For those receiving hospice care at home or in a care facility, the RN Case Manager visits at least once a week and more often if needed.
 A hospice nurse is on call 24 hours a day, seven days a week, to give the patient and their family support and assistance whenever needed.